CIPA Compliance Checklist

 - Web filtering is provided and enabled on an individual basis on the devices themselves through the use of a locally installed filter application

-2) Access by minors to inappropriate content and matter on the Internet and World Wide Web will be blocked or filtered by the technology protection measure selected.
+2) Access by minors to inappropriate content and matter on the Internet and the World Wide Web will be blocked or filtered by the technology protection measure selected.
 The inappropriate matter is defined by CIPA as content and/or images that are:

 - Child Pornography